DizaPointman/JS-Learning-Log/README.md

 decide which to outsource as packages to be installed in case

+try to put one functionality into one blueprint to achieve modularity

 - landingpage, registration, user page, additional page, admin page - all dummy functions on additional page (file up/download, API's, ticket, voting)
 - user accounts with simple user page
 - user roles including giving or limiting rights